zalenix/portaldocs/portal-sdk/templates/top-extensions-no-pdl.md

     This application of `Q(...)`  coerces the data-loading Promise into the return type expected for `onInitialize`.

-* For PDL, do not return a `Promise` from the `onInputSet` method previous to the loading of all part data if it removes loading indicators.
+1. For PDL, do not return a `Promise` from the `onInputSet` method previous to the loading of all part data if the part removes loading indicators.
 The part will seem to be broken or unresponsive if no **loading** indicator is displayed while the data is loading, as in the following code.

 ```ts
 public onInputsSet(inputs: MyPartInputs): Promise {